inceabdullah/Flask-Basic-Code/README.md

 Please first use github for uploading your project.
 Because, git is easy to get project from it to anywhere such as linux, windows or macOs.

 Noted that: on cpanel do not type your app name the same it is.
 For example my project's app file name is: `appy.py` i can write `appy2.py` because if i write any filename that exists, it will be change by cname.
 For this reason i shoul write file name that doesn't exist.

+video for deploying into cpanel-based shared hosting is [on this link](https://github.com/inceabdullah/Flask-Basic-Code)